ssproessig/qt5-examples/SslUsage/README.md

 ![tls_client_server_certificates](tls_client_server_certificates.png)

-So, basically the server presents its (orange) certificate to the client while handshaking, the client presents it (green) certificate to the server.
+So, basically the server presents its (orange) certificate to the client while handshaking, the client presents its (green) certificate to the server.

-Both can have a fixed list of certificates they except and hence we solved the problem of knowing who we talk to.
+Both can have a fixed list of certificates they accept and hence we solved the problem of knowing who we talk to.
 But: this would again not scale if would need to

 Hence, client and server need to agree on a shared authority that both trust, a so-called